stadium-software/repeater-datagrid/README.md

 ## StadiumFilterData Queries (unfiltered)
 The module requires four data sets:

-1. The total number of records
+1. The total number of records (to calculate the number of pages)
-2. The data to be attached to the *Repeater* (a list of objects from a database or an API)
+2. The data to be attached to the *Repeater* (from a database or an API)

 Create the queries below and press the "Fetch Fields & Parameters" button to run the example application.
 These queries include parameters to facilitate DataGrid *paging* and *sorting*.